Skip to content

 }

-When exact matches fail, fuzzy matching using Jaccard similarity finds responses to similar messages, significantly reducing response time while maintaining quality for semantically related queries.
+When exact matches fail, semantic matching using data processing terminology finds responses to similar queries, significantly reducing response time while maintaining quality for related data engineering questions.

 For new messages, the system uses timeout controls to ensure timely responses: